 VCE Physics Units 3 and 4

-In Physics Unit 3 students explore the interactions, effects and applications of gravitational, electric and magnetic fields.
-Students use Newton’s laws to investigate motion and are introduced to Einstein’s theories to explain the motion of very fast objects.
-In Unit 4, students explore the use of wave and particle theories to model the properties of light and matter.
+In Physics Unit 3 you explore the interactions, effects and applications of gravitational, electric and magnetic fields.
+You use Newton’s laws to investigate motion and are introduced to Einstein’s theories to explain the motion of very fast objects.
+In Unit 4, you will explore the use of wave and particle theories to model the properties of light and matter.